krisztianb/typedoc-plugin-replace-in-comments/README.md

 This plugin adds a new option to TypeDoc: `--replace-in-comments-config <PATH_TO_CONFIG_FILE>`

 Use this option to specify the path to the JSON config file of this plugin.
-The config file defines the regular expression matching patterns and the texts they are going to be replaced with.
+The config file defines the regular expression matching patterns and the texts they should be replaced with.

 The file structure is as follows: